 You can see some of the leveling compound on my floors in this shot.

-If it’s a thin layer you could scrape it off (it flakes up fairly easily) or in the staining process you could reapply stain to this part more than the rest of the floors.
+If it’s a thin layer you could scrape it off (it flakes up fairly easily) or in the staining concrete process, you could reapply stain to this part more than the rest of the floors.

-But the beauty of stained concrete floors are the imperfections!
+But the beauty of stained concrete floors is the imperfections!

 STEP 2 – Wash and dry your floors